-Text Telephone (TTY) Hotline (for persons with hearing and speech disabilities using a TTY): If you have access to a TTY, contact us at 1 800 634-2110.
+Text Telephone (TTY) Hotline (for persons with hearing and speech disabilities using a TTY): If you have access to a TTY, contact us at (518) 485-5082.
 If you do not own a TTY, check with independent living centers or community action programs to find out where machines are available for public use.

 Persons with disabilities: In compliance with the Americans with Disabilities Act, we will ensure that our lobbies, offices, meeting rooms, and other facilities are accessible to persons with disabilities.
-If you have questions about special accommodations for persons with disabilities, please call 1 800 972-1233.
+If you have questions about special accommodations for persons with disabilities, call the information center.